StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week5.md

 - Now to test the messages section.
+I clicked on messages and i saw the message section, but the post message button wasn't working.

+- I inspected the page and got an error sayin there;s a typo, i found it and fix it.

-I clicked on messages and it was still blank.
+- I reloaded the messages page again and it still wasn't working.